 Repayment tenures for agricultural gold loans vary by lender but often range from 6 to 12 months.
 Some institutions may offer flexible repayment options to align with crop cycles and farmers' cash flows.

-Yes, small and marginal farmers can avail of gold loans, provided they meet the lender's eligibility criteria, including age and gold purity requirements.
+Yes, small and marginal farmers can get gold loans, provided they meet the lender's eligibility criteria, including age and gold purity requirements.
 These loans can help address immediate financial needs related to agriculture.

 If a farmer fails to repay the gold loan: